DiscreteTom/vscode-ifd-highlighter/README.md

-# ifs-highlighter
+# ifd-highlighter

-highlighter for ifs
+highlighter for ifd